20 Essential Business English Phrasal Verbs (With Examples)

 Business English phrasal verbs you will hear every day in meetings, emails, and calls.
 Learn the 20 most important ones with real workplace examples.

-Native English speakers use phrasal verbs constantly in workplace communication — in meetings, emails, phone calls, and presentations.
+Native English speakers use phrasal verbs constantly in workplace communication: meetings, emails, phone calls, and presentations.
 Non-native speakers who use them confidently sound more fluent and natural; those who avoid them sound formal and textbook-like.

 Important note: Phrasal verbs are appropriate in emails, meetings, and calls among colleagues.
-In very formal contexts (legal contracts, board-level reports, investor communications), prefer the formal alternatives.
-If you are also preparing for IELTS or TOEIC, see our IELTS vs TOEIC vs Cambridge comparison to understand which exam suits your goal.
+In very formal contexts (legal contracts, board-level reports, investor communications), prefer the formal alternatives, and use the passive voice (The contract has been signed, Approval will be granted by Friday) when the actor is less important than the action.

 Group 1: Meetings and Decisions